ksolaiman/PoliticalBiasCorpus/README.md

   - `mturk_automation/`: Qualification test creation and HIT submission logic
   - `preprocessing/`: Scripts for computing agreement, distribution, and confusion matrices
   - `Data Collection/`: Web scraping and article curation utilities
+  - `modeling/`: models for prediction and classification tasks

 - `pilot-phase/`
   MTurk annotation results for 16 articles rated by 5 annotators each.
 Used to refine annotation protocols and develop justification-based bias detection.